UniversalDependencies/UD_English-LinES/README.txt

  From UD version 2.3 to UD version 2.4
   * corrections of errors flagged by the validation script
+  * corrections of other errors discovered in the process
+  * in particular, many changes from 'conj' to 'parataxis' when no coordinator is present

 --- Machine readable metadata ---